Lynx announces LynxOS-178 compliance with FACE™ 3.0 specifications

 For designs that that require both airworthiness and global connectivity, does the adoption of standards fit for large scale systems such as FACE impose underlying complexities that make DO-178 certification efforts practically intractable?

-As a platform provider, LYNX acknowledges the need to provide adaptive platforms that can be tuned by developers to manage complexity inheritance.
-Furthermore, the platforms must be internally comprehensible and transparent to allow regulatory authorities to trace and verify assurance claims down to implementation realized in silicon.
+As a platform provider, LYNX acknowledges the need to provide platforms that adapt to evolving hardware yet can be tuned by developers to manage growing levels of software complexity.
+The platforms must be internally comprehensible and as transparent as possible to allow regulatory authorities to trace and verify assurance claims down to implementation realized in silicon.

 In the examples below, two distinct multi-core FACE™ systems are implemented: